Hands-On Literacy, Grade 6

 Aligned with current standards and principles of literacy instruction, the lessons will inspire GenZ and future generations of students by allowing them to explore literacy through graphic design, public speaking, improvisation, smartphones and video, art, music, and more.
 The original and entertaining activity sheets, graphic organizers, and examples are ready to be used or adapted to a wide variety of stories, novels, and nonfiction.
 With fully developed lesson plans, the practical resources in this book will motivate students of all backgrounds, including English language learners, gifted and twice exceptional learners, and all students who are comfortable or not yet comfortable in the English classroom.

-This book is the third in a set of three literacy titles focused on Grades 4, 5 and 6.
+This book is the third in a set of three literacy titles focused on 4th, 5th, and 6th grades.
 Each book contains lessons and units to help develop deeper learning and encourage student creativity.

 Table of Contents

 Meet the Author Introduction 1.
 Backpacks and Satchels: Characterization 2.
 Postcard Glyph: Fiction Plot, Characterization, Conflict, Setting, and Theme 3.
 Pawn Shop: Biography 4.
 Personal Logo Business Cards: Characterization 5.
 Trading Cards: Plot, Characters, Theme, Setting, and Conflict 6.
 Picturing the Most Important Idea Never Explained: Theme 7.
 Create a Mood in Nine Panels: Poetry 8.
 Putting it All Together with Parodies, a Full Hands-on Literacy Unit 9.
 Literacy Choice Cube Menus